Questions? Call or text anytime 📞 818-446-9627

 Strategy 2: Create a "Yes" Space for Your Toddler

-Create a room or an area of your home that is 100% toddler-proof.
+Create a room or an area of home that is 100% toddler-proof.
 Gate it off and fill it with safe, engaging toys.
 This allows you to say "yes" to them playing freely while you are "stuck" on the couch with the newborn, reducing your need to constantly say "no."

 Strategy 3: Master the "Tandem Care" Techniques